Brian Duensing

-Brian Matthew Duensing (born February 22, 1983) is an American former professional baseball pitcher.
+Brian Matthew Duensing (DONE-sing, born February 22, 1983) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Minnesota Twins, Baltimore Orioles, and Chicago Cubs.

 Amateur career

 High school

 Duensing went to Millard South High School in Omaha, Nebraska, where he earned second-team All-State honors in both his junior and senior years.
 His senior year he batted .429, and went 2–2 with a 3.78 earned run average on the mound.
 His combined record in two seasons of American Legion ball was 16–3 with 141 strikeouts.
 He had a 0.74 ERA, and a .522 batting average his second season.

 College

-Duensing was a college teammate of New York Yankees pitcher Joba Chamberlain and Kansas City Royals left fielder Alex Gordon at the University of Nebraska–Lincoln.